tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

-If this makes sense to you can [skip ahead](#baseline) to the next section.
+If this makes sense, feel free to [skip ahead](#baseline) to the next section.
 Otherwise, read on for a breakdown of what's going on.

 ### Dependencies

-While we only have one gem we need for our script (the gem we are testing,
-`concurrent-ruby`), we also rely on [Bundler](https://bundler.io/) for fetching
+While we only have one gem we need for our script (`concurrent-ruby`, the gem we are testing), we also rely on [Bundler](https://bundler.io/) for fetching
 this gem.

 ```ruby